 The Director will investigate whether we have handled the matter fairly in line with our policy and procedures, and whether we should do anything else.

 The Director will reply to your complaint within 14 working days of the date of the acknowledgement letter or, if that is not possible, will contact you again to let you know when you can expect a full reply.
-This stage may take longer because the Director will need to see previous correspondence and may need to take advice from members of his or her staff may also need to further discuss the problem with you.
+This stage may take longer because the Director will need to see previous correspondence and may need to take advice from members of staff and may also need to further discuss the problem with you.

 The reply from the Director, will explain the basis of his decision.
 The Director’s decision is the final decision on behalf of Castle Estates (Glasgow) Ltd

 If you remain dissatisfied with this decision, you are then entitled to refer your complaint to an independent redress provider and we have chosen to use the following:

 For Consumer Clients: